olivierschultz/papyrus/computer-engineering/sdlc/sdlc_changelog.md

 To make it easier for users and contributors to see what notable changes have been made between each release (or version) of the project.

-## Who needs a changelog?

-People do.
-Whether consumers or developers, the end users of software are human beings who care about what's in the software.
-When the software changes people want to know why and how.

 ## How do I make a good changelog?

 ### Guiding Principles

-* Changelogs are for humans not machines
+- Changelogs are for humans not machines.
-* There should be an entry for every single version
+- There should be an entry for every single version.
-* The same types of changes should be grouped
+- The same types of changes should be grouped.
-* Versions and sections should be linkable
+- Versions and sections should be linkable.
-* The latest version comes first
+- The latest version comes first.
-* The release date of each version is displayed
+- The release date of each version is displayed.
-* Mention whether you follow Semantic Versioning
+- Mention whether you follow Semantic Versioning.

 ### Types of changes

-* __Added__ for new features
+- __Added__ for new features.
-* __Changed__ for changes in existing functionality
+- __Changed__ for changes in existing functionality.
-* __Deprecated__ for soon-to-be removed features
+- __Deprecated__ for soon-to-be removed features.
-* __Removed__ for now removed features
+- __Removed__ for now removed features.
-* __Fixed__ for any bug fixes
+- __Fixed__ for any bug fixes.
-* __Security__ in case of vulnerabilities
+- __Security__ in case of vulnerabilities.

 ## How can I reduce the effort required to maintain a changelog?